Swadesh13/redhen-gesture/README.md

 * Changed access permissions of `/.openpose_env` to allow execution.
 * Changed the `/.openpose_env` to add the workflow.py file path.
 * Openpose searches for `models` directory at `OPENPOSE_SRC` i.e. base OpenPose folder.
 So, copied the directory `/home/opt/openpose_models` to `/home/opt/openpose/models`
-* Added the this github repo to `/home/opt/openpose/`.
+* Added this github repo to `/home/opt/openpose/`.

-* Add `model.h5` to `/opt/openpose/redhen-gesture/src/model.h5` for detection / training.
+## Structure of the Code

+Go to `src/code`.
+Workflow.py handles all input and outputs.
+Inside data, data related tasks such as arranging keypoints to numpy data is present in `gestures_data.py`.
+The model directory contains the training and detection code.
+The `pose` folder contains code to generate keypoints from OpenPose output in the `keypoints.py` file. `utils` contains some simple utility stuff. `config.py` includes the basic default configuration. `singularity`. `singularity` folder contains the basic def file on which the container is built and also the `.openpose_env` file, which contains an extra environment path to be added.